RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 I am running a SLURM job and am getting the “Disk quota exceeded” error on /dfsX/labY?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO
 This is group writable area, all users who write in this area contribute to
 the quota and the quota is sum total of all written files.
 Even if your
 job output small files, others may have filled it.
-You need to (1) check your quota
-for the specific DFS filesystem See <</storage/beegfs-howtos#dfs-quota,this guide>> for instructions
+You need to check your :ref:`dfs quotas` for the specific DFS filesystem.

 :bluelight:`SLURM jobs`
 -----------------------